-Batch edit in Windows
+Batch edit in Windows and MacOS

 GNU Image Manipulation Program (GIMP) – The biggest threat to Adobe Photoshop is this free, open-source desktop program.
 It has mostly everything you need to manipulate images, like cropping, color adjustment, adding effects, layers, and more.
 We highly recommend this software if you want to avoid Photoshop’s monthly subscription.

 Once you install both tools, you can use them to edit multiple images simultaneously.
+The following instructions are based on Windows, but they apply to MacOS as well.

 Step 1: Open GIMP and click File on the main menu.